 Men Wah Bing Teng

+$-$$.
 If you only have a layover or 1 day in Hong Kong and are visiting Victoria Peak, I’d recommend this Hong Kong diner (cha chaan teng) located on the 2nd floor of the Peak Galleria mall to get your char siu fix instead.
 It’s a little more expensive than a typical cha chaan teng, but the environment is more pleasant, especially with the view.
-I get it almost every week during my regular hikes to the Peak.
+I get it almost every week during my regular hikes to the Peak since I can sit on the outdoor patio with my dog.
 Don’t forget to visit the mall’s rooftop for the best views.

 EAT THIS: char siu and fried egg over rice, pork chop and fried egg over rice, kaya toast, milk tea